 The g2clib emulation (default, -g2clib 1) are recommend when

-The advantages of the wgrib2 internal code without g2clib emulation (-g2clib 0) when
+Turning off the g2clib emulation (-g2clib 0) is recommend when

 - The files were created by using g2clib/g2lib libraries